Virginia Slims of Pennsylvania

-The Virginia Slims of Pennsylvania, also known as the VS of Pennsylvania, is a defunct WTA Tour affiliated women's tennis tournament played from 1983 to 1986.
-It was held at the Hershey Racquet Club in Hershey, Pennsylvania in the United States and played on indoor carpet courts.
+The Virginia Slims of Pennsylvania is a defunct WTA Tour affiliated women's tennis tournament founded in 1981 as the Avon Futures of Central Pennsylvania.
+It was held at the Hershey Racquet Club in Hershey, Pennsylvania in the United States and played on indoor carpet courts until 1986.

 Robin White was the most successful player at the tournament, winning the singles and doubles competitions in 1985.
 She partnered American Mary Lou Piatek in the doubles competition.